-8. Hard Disk Activity LED (2-pin HDLED)
+8. IDE activity LED (2-pin IDE_LED)

-This connector supplies power to the cabinet's hard disk or IDE activity LED.
+This connector supplies power to the cabinet's IDE activity LED.
 Read and write activity by devices connected to the Primary or Secondary IDE connectors will cause the LED to light up.

 9. Chassis, CPU, & Power Supply Fan Connectors (3-pin FANPWR)